pdeschen/wuff-wiki/Convert-existing-Eclipse-plugins-and-apps-to-Gradle.md

   **Check**: upon successful build there is directory "MyRcpApp/build/output" containing RCP product, specific to our current platform.
 The product can be started via launch script (.bat or .sh, depending on current platform).

 **Explanation**: Wuff analysed manifests and plugin.xml of all projects, generated inter-project dependencies and eclipse-specific dependencies, generated products.
 This is a lot of work, which now we don't have to do manually.

+**Hint**: we can inspect dependencies by command `gradle dependencies`.
+The output is huge, so redirect it to the file and then inspect.
+For the example above you'll see a charming thing: Wuff automatically injects the dependency of project MyRcpApp on MyPlugin.
+This is because we added MyPlugin to the manifest of MyRcpApp and Wuff translated it to project dependency.